Understanding velocity-based training and how you can use it to boost your strength, power and speed.

 This is because research2 shows that the bar speed during the final rep of the test corresponds well to an actual 1RM attempt.

 Optimizing transfer of strength training to sport specific performance

 VBT works on velocity thresholds which transfer to different strength qualities.
 For example, moving a lighter load faster than 1.5 m.s correlates to starting strength, whereas speeds of 0.45-0.75 m.s target accelerative strength.

 And if your goal is to improve absolute strength you should use bar speeds of 0.15-0.35 m.s.

-It’s worth noting that there is a lift-by-lift variation in speeds due to levers and ranges of motion.
+It’s worth noting that there is a lift-by-lift variation in speeds due to levers and velocity range of motion.
 This is just a guide but does highlight how different velocities correspond to specific qualities.

 Taken from www.breakingmuscle.com

-Within strength coaching, the term dynamic correspondence is often used to define how a training stimulus transfers to performance.
+Within strength and conditioning research and coaching, the term dynamic correspondence is often used to define how a training stimulus transfers to performance.
 And there’s more to optimal transfer than a simply ‘get stronger, get better’.

 We know now that targeted training is more effective.
 And that working on specific strength qualities transfer better to sports performance.
 Factors that influence dynamic correspondence include: